 CBD Hemp Oil comes to the rescue

-Industrial Hemp, another variety of cannabis Sativa, is legal to grow in many countries around the world and is legal to import into the United States.
+Industrial Hemp is another variety of cannabis Sativa.
+It is legal to grow in many countries around the world and is legal to import into the United States.
 It is then possible to use CO2 to extract oil from industrial hemp that contains a large amount of Cannabidiol, as well as other nutritious substances like terpenes and omega-3.
-CBD hemp oil can be imported to the US like any other hemp food product and can be sold without violating the United States’ laws regarding cannabis in all 50 States.
+CBD hemp oil can be imported to the US like any other hemp food product.
+It can be sold without violating the United States’ laws regarding cannabis in all 50 States.

 CBD hemp oil is very different than the hemp seed oil you find online and in your local health food store.
-Hemp seed oil is a great nutritional vegan-friendly oil, but it does not contain large amounts of CBD that CBD hemp oil does.
+Hemp seed oil is a great nutritional vegan-friendly oil.
+It does not contain large amounts of CBD that the CBD hemp oil does.